fc-minecraft/hoc2021-makecode-md/jazz.md

 # Big Band Jazz

 ## Step 1
-The Jazz musician lost his trumpet and has been playing the kazoo.
+The Jazz Musician lost his trumpet and has been playing the kazoo.
 Use the Agent to get through the maze and collect the trumpet to help restore history!

 #### ~ tutorialhint